In-Port Race: April 18, 2015

 Morro da Cruz

-From here you can get an amazing view of the city, take a paragliding flight or just watch the Rio Itajaí meting the South Atlantic Ocean at sunset or sunrise.
+From here you can get an amazing view of the city and watch the Rio Itajaí meting the South Atlantic Ocean at sunset or sunrise.

 In the valleys of the Rio Itajaí there are 46 towns and villages which still retain a rich European heritage thanks to the early immigrants.
 The German settlers were followed by Italians, Czechs, Russians, Austrians, Poles and Ukrainians, all contributing to the European mosaic of this region.
 There are also a lot of beaches to sunbath and some waterfalls to discover.